ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 This recipe requires a TJBot with an LED.

 ## Build and Run
-First, make sure you have configured your Raspberry Pi for TJBot.
+First, make sure you have configured your Raspberry Pi for TJBot by following the [bootstrap instructions](https://github.com/ibmtjbot/tjbot/tree/master/bootstrap).

-    $ cd tjbot/bootstrap && sudo sh bootstrap.sh

-Go to the `recipes/sentiment_analysis` folder and install the dependencies.
+Next, go to the `recipes/sentiment_analysis` folder and install the dependencies.

-    $ cd ../recipes/sentiment_analysis
+    $ cd tjbot/recipes/sentiment_analysis
     $ npm install

 Create an instance of the [Watson Tone Analyzer](http://www.ibm.com/watson/developercloud/tone-analyzer.html) service and note the authentication credentials.